karmaniverous/karmanivero.us/collections/_posts/2025-02-28-anatomy-of-a-nextjs-application.md

 I wrote the following piece to help them think about the project in context, and it turned out sufficiently generic that I thought it might be useful to others.

-So here it is: a useful way to think about building a Next.js application.
+So here it is: a useful way to think about building a Next.js application in a team context.

 ## Principles